pdidev/pdi/plugins/decl_hdf5/README.md

   On writing, if the dataset does not exist in the file and is not specified in the `FILE_DESC` then a dataset with the same size as the memory selection is automatically created.
+* `attribute`: a $-expression identifying the path of the attribute to access in the file.
+The path is specified as a `/`-separated path to the object on which the attribute is set (a dataset or a datagroup) followed by a `#` sign and the name of the attribute itself (e.g. `group/dset#attr`).
+If the `attribute` key is specified, then only the `when` key can also be specified, no other key can be present.
+* `size_of`: a $-expression identifying the path of the dataset that size should be written to data descriptor.
 * `when`: a $-expression specifying a condition to test before executing the I/O operation (read or write).
   This defaults to the value specified in the `FILE_DESC` if present